Akshay1856/FUTURE_CS_02/README.md

 **Reasoning:**
 - Email impersonates GitHub
-- GitHub does not own Sender domain
+- GitHub does not own the sender domain
 - Contains hidden verification links
 - Attempts to harvest user credentials